Iloilo Travel Guide

 Due to its close distance to one of the country’s most productive fishing areas, Iloilo is known for its seafood.
 Tatoy’s would be an excellent way for you to experience the diverse seafood offerings of the city.
 Their sisig is also a top choice among customers.

 Location: 21 Avenue Place, Diversion Road, Mandurriao, Iloilo City

 7 Fishes have become a household name in Iloilo, where it is always frequented by businessmen, tourists, and students.
 You should try the Paella Rice and the Coco Loco Prawns.
-It is also pretty near the Esplanade and SM City Iloilo, which means it is a good option if you are near the downtown area.
+It is also pretty near the Esplanade and SM City Iloilo, which means it is a good option near the downtown area.

 Ponsyon by Breakthrough